And the Walls Came Tumbling Down

-And the Walls Came Tumbling Down is a 1989 autobiography written by civil rights leader Ralph David Abernathy.
+And the Walls Came Tumbling Down is a 1989 autobiography written by civil rights leader Ralph Abernathy.
 The book charts his life and work with his best friend Dr. Martin Luther King Jr. in their leadership of the Civil Rights Movement to help African Americans obtain equal rights with white Americans.
 His book engendered much controversy due to Abernathy's allegations of King's infidelity the night before he was assassinated.

 Background

 Ralph Abernathy was a leader of the civil rights movement, along with Martin Luther King Jr., whom he met in 1954; they eventually became close friends.
-Abernathy collaborated with King on many successful nonviolent movements.
-Including their creation of the Montgomery Improvement Association, which led to the Montgomery bus boycott.
+Abernathy collaborated with King on many successful nonviolent movements, including their creation of the Montgomery Improvement Association, which led to the Montgomery bus boycott.
 The King and Abernathy partnership spearheaded movements as well in Albany, Georgia; Birmingham, Alabama; Mississippi; Washington, D.C.; Selma, Alabama; St. Augustine, Florida; Chicago; Memphis, and other cities.
 King and Abernathy shared a close relationship in their participation in the movement, sometimes sharing the same hotel rooms and leisure time with family and friends.
 Their relationship was so strong that they would dine together frequently, and each other's children called the other "Uncle".
 They were jailed a total of 17 times together for their involvement in the movement.

 After King's assassination, Abernathy assumed control of the Southern Christian Leadership Conference, and continued to lead movements that he and King had discussed as well as other anti-segregation movements around the Capital Beltway.
 Abernathy's reasons for writing the book have been questioned; the book has been described as a biography of King as much as it is an autobiography of Abernathy.